Te0SX/Te0SX/README.md

-*Hey hey hey everybody, My name is Carlos Matos... mm mm MM, NO NO NOH!* 🤪

 ## 😄 About Me

 - My name is Theodoros 👋, and I am from Greece.
 - I currently study Software Development MSc at UofG.
-- I am a noobie noob🐣, had not much experience in proper programming until last year.
-- Writing mostly Java 🐒 and some Python atm.
+- Writing mostly Java🐒 and some Python🐍 atm.
 Can do R as well (do I? 🤔).
+- I am a noobie noob🐣, had not much experience in proper programming until last year
-- Atm trying to evolve 🌱 as fast I can and become a great developer for your company.
-Oh yeah!
-Hire meeeee!
+- Trying to evolve 🌱 as fast I can.

-hobbies: forums, blogs, irc, BT, books, crypto, Switch, leetcode (wink wink*)
+hobbies: forums, blogs, irc, BT, books, crypto, Switch

-*(damn, I need to re-write this when I start applying for jobs lol)*

 <!-- ## &#x1f4c8; My GitHub Stats